MaciekLeks/denat/README.md

 ```

 ## Preventing routing loops on the same machine
 Your proxy must tag its traffic with the `0x29A` mark (this is the literal value used to verify the mark immediately upon entering the TC egress program).
-For example, in Envoy, this can be achieved by using the original source listener filter:
+For example, in Envoy, this can be achieved by using the original source listener filter (you have to have CAP_NET_ADMIN capability):
 ```yaml
 static_resources:
   listeners: